kepstin/regainer/README.md

-In some cases, you might want to process gain for a complete album, but exclude certain tracks from being included in the calculated album gain value - for example, there might be some karaoke song versions, drama or interview tracks, etc. You can use the -e option to to this.
+In some cases, you might want to process gain for a complete album, but exclude certain tracks from being included in the calculated album gain value - for example, there might be some karaoke song versions, drama or interview tracks, etc. You can use the -e option to do this.

 In this example, the album gain tag will be written to all 4 tracks, but only tracks 1 and 2 will be used to calculate the album gain: